raizman2012/easyassets/README.md

 There is ONE usage of easyassets: manage lists of static assets.
 Developer defines entries with '*' character and this is translated to list of files.

-# Processing
+# Why and where to use

-With assetify, you work on your sources, and then generate output that is meant to be consumed by your users. `assetify` is **middleware-based**, and you can _extend it with plugins_ of your own.
+With easyassets, you work on your sources, and then generate output that is meant to be consumed by your users.

-Here is a sample folder structure for your public static assets:

-![static.png][1]

 `easyassets` will take your definition file and give you list of resources as an array.
 Let's walk through a basic example.

 We start off by installing `easyassets`